 - Ignis Pinot Noir - decomposed granite soil in the Upper Hemel-en-Aarde Valley.

-- Ridge Pinot Noir, also from low-vigour, stony, clay-rich Bokkeveld shale soil in the Hemel-en-Aarde Ridge.
+- Ridge Pinot Noir and Chardonnay, also from low-vigour, stony, clay-rich Bokkeveld shale soil in the Hemel-en-Aarde Ridge.

 WO Hemel-en-Aarde Valley is divided into Valley, Upper Valley and Ridge.
 And it means that Hennes grows Pinot Noir in all 3 appellations of Hemel-en-Aarde Valley.
 And in fact, as of [2021-09-14 Tue], he is the only winemaker with this sort of achievement.